exercism/website-copy/tracks/rust/exercises/bob/mentoring.md

 ```
 Lifetimes prevent dangling pointers; they are needed when a value points to some data, so the value doesn't outlive its data.

-String literals are [slices](https://doc.rust-lang.org/std/primitive.slice.html) that point to UTF-8 string data.
-This data is never freed, so string slices are alive for the entire duration of the application, so they have the `'static` lifetime.
+String literals are [slices](https://doc.rust-lang.org/std/primitive.slice.html) that point to a section in the executable, where all strings are stored.
+Because this data is never freed, string slices are alive for the entire duration of the application, which is denoted with the special `'static` lifetime.
 ```

 If they use `_` instead of `false` in their match statement: